 A typical house has many places where air can move between living spaces and the attic, and between the basement and outdoors.
-The result is colder rooms and higher heating bills.
+The result is high cooling costs and humid, hot rooms.
 The solution is to seal gaps and then put in sufficient, well-installed insulation.

 Do you have mildew on bathroom ceilings?
 This is a sign of insufficient ventilation.
 If you have a bath fan, use it.
 If you need a fan, look for an ENERGY STAR® qualified model.
 These fans are very quiet and use little electricity.
 Be sure to vent bath fans to the outdoors, or you’ll risk moving your mildew problem to another part of the house or attic.

 Clear lint from your clothes-dryer exhaust hose.
 Have a flexible hose?
 Replace it with smooth metal ducting to improve air flow, dry clothes faster, and reduce drying energy use.

 Don’t Make Your Fridge Work so Hard.

 Clean dust from under your refrigerator, the front vent at the base, and any exposed coils at the back.
 Another tip: Make sure products aren’t blocking the fan vents inside the fridge and freezer.

 Dust bathroom vent fan covers as well as the ceiling fan blades (change the direction to counter clockwise while you are dusting) in other rooms in your home.
 Clean dust and grease from the kitchen stove hood and exhaust fan.

 Plug Your Home Electronics into an Advanced Power Strip.

 While you’re dusting your TV, computer, gaming equipment, and other home electronics, take a look at how they’re plugged in.
 You can stop overpaying to power these big energy users (many draw electricity even when off) by plugging them into an advanced power strip, which automatically cuts electricity to any idle equipment you choose.